 A 12-foot (3.6 meter) RS-232 serial communications cable is provided for communicating with your Windows-based PC.

-A 15-foot (4.6 meter) USB cable is supplied with the optional Convenience Package that includes USB/ethernet connectivity.
+A USB cable is also provided with the optional USB/ethernet communications module.
+See the serial connector wiring diagram at the back of this manual for additional information if another serial cable is required.